Egyptian cuisine: Features

 Egyptian cuisine is notably conducive to vegetarian diets, as it relies heavily on legume and vegetable dishes.
 Though food in Alexandria and the coast of Egypt tends to use a great deal of fish and other seafood, for the most part Egyptian cuisine is based on foods that grow out of the ground.

 Egypt's Red Sea ports were the main points of entry for spices to Europe.
 Easy access to various spices has, throughout the years, left its mark on Egyptian cuisine.
 Cumin is the most commonly used spice.
 Other common spices include coriander, cardamom, chili, aniseed, bay leaves, dill, parsley, ginger, cinnamon, mint and cloves.

 Common meats featured in Egyptian cuisine are pigeon, chicken and duck.
 These are often boiled to make the broth for various stews and soups.
 Lamb and beef are the most common meats used for grilling.
 Grilled meats such as kofta (كفتة), kabab (كباب) and grilled cutlets are categorically referred to as mashwiyat (مشويات).

 Offal, variety meats, is popular in Egypt.
 Liver sandwiches, a specialty of Alexandria, are a popular fast-food in cities.
 Chopped-up pieces of liver fried with bell peppers, chili, garlic, cumin and other spices are served in a baguette-like bread called eish fino.
 Cow and sheep brain are eaten in Egypt.

+As the majority of Egyptians are Muslims and follow Islamic dietary laws, pork is not widely available.
+However, members of Egypt's Christian minority raise pigs and consume pork.
+Specialty stores in cities sell pork products, including imported varieties, primarily catering to non-Muslim Egyptians and foreigners.

 Foie gras, a well-known delicacy, is still enjoyed today by Egyptians.
 Its flavor is described as rich, buttery, and delicate, unlike that of an ordinary duck or goose liver.
 Foie gras is sold whole, or is prepared into mousse, parfait, or pâté, and may also be served as an accompaniment to another food item, such as steak.
 The technique involves gavage, cramming food into the throat of domesticated ducks and geese, and dates as far back as 2500 BC, when the ancient Egyptians began keeping birds for food.